 Lymphomas that involve a particular type of cell, called a Reed-Sternberg cell, are classified under the heading Hodgkin lymphoma.
 There are several different subtypes of Hodgkin lymphoma, based on how the cancerous tissue looks under a microscope.

 No one really knows exactly what causes Hodgkin lymphoma.
-People who have a close relative who has had Hodgkin lymphoma seem to be slightly more likely to get the disease, as are people who have had Epstein-Barr Virus (EBV, also called infectious mononucleosis), an organ transplant, or who have AIDS (acquired immunodeficiency syndrome).
+People who have a close relative who has had Hodgkin lymphoma seem to be slightly more likely to get the disease, as are people who have had an organ transplant or who have acquired immunodeficiency syndrome (AIDS).

 But just because you've had an organ transplant or have a compromised immune system doesn't mean you'll get Hodgkin lymphoma.
 Most people with Hodgkin lymphoma don't have any of these risk factors.